101 Unhealthiest Habits on the Planet

 Bleeding gums should always be a red flag.
 You may not be brushing or flossing adequately enough to prevent inflammation that can lead to periodontal disease, which results in progressive tooth and bone loss.

-The Remedy Rx: Brush twice daily, keep your twice-annual appointments with the dentist, and if you've noticed bleeding gums, let them know.
+The Rx: Brush twice daily, keep your twice-annual appointments with the dentist, and if you've noticed bleeding gums, let them know.

 You're Breathing Through Your Mouth